 Week 7 Painted Wood Slat Wall

 Supplies used to make Spackle Texture Art:

-How to make a Texture Art piece with Dry Wall Spackle:
+How to make a Textured Art with Dry Wall Spackle:

 I already had a small container of light weight spackle from when I was patching holes in my office walls, but dry wall mud will work just as well.

 Can you use Spackle on a canvas?

 The answer to this question is YES!
 Spackle adds gorgeous texture to any canvas.
 My framed canvas had writing printed on it, so the first thing I did was add a layer of spackle over the wording.
 I almost stopped at this step because I loved the layers it created along with all the other white space.